A stratification of the equivariant slice filtration: Introduction

 of localized slice spectral sequences, where $\EF_{\leq 0} \wedge \SliceSS(X) \simeq \SliceSS(X)$ and $\EF_{\leq |G|} \wedge \SliceSS(X) \simeq *$.
 This filtration has the property that for all $0 \leq h \leq |G|$, the map

 induces an isomorphism of $RO(G)$-graded spectral sequences on or above a line of slope $(h-1)$ within the region where $t-s \geq 0$. \end{thmx}

-We refer to the tower in \cref{thm:introThm1IntegerStratification} as the { \textit{stratification tower}}, as it effectively stratifies the slice spectral sequence of $X$ into distinct regions on each $RO(G)$-graded page.
+In \cref{thm:introThm1IntegerStratification}, $\mathcal{F}_{\leq h}$ is the family consisting of all subgroups of $G$ or order $\leq h$, as defined in \cref{df:orderFamilies}.
+We refer to the tower in \cref{thm:introThm1IntegerStratification} as the \textit{stratification tower}, as it effectively stratifies the slice spectral sequence of $X$ into distinct regions on each $RO(G)$-graded page.
 Each of these individual regions offers greater manageability than dealing with the entire slice spectral sequence.
 In particular, when $G = C_{p^n}$, the equivariant slice spectral sequence of a $C_{p^n}$-spectrum $X$ will be stratified into $n$ distinct regions, separated by lines of slopes $0$, $(p-1)$, $(p^2-1)$, $\ldots$, and $(p^{n}-1)$.